Meaning of Chinese Dragon Drawings

 Chinese Dragons Wisdom & Beauty

 Chinese dragons are generally friendly, wise and beautiful, unlike their counterparts in the West.
 Western dragons are generally depicted as evil flying creatures that breathe fire.
+Japanese dragons don't have wings and shares many similarities as the Chinese dragon.

 Dragons Add Balance to a Space

 Dragons represent the masculine yang energy in feng shui.
 Symbolizing success and prosperity, the yang force is strong, creative and active.
 Adding dragon art to your home is an excellent way to achieve balance in your space.
+For additional feng shui symbolism, select a color that goes with the assigned color(s) of the home sector where you wish to place it.

 The Dragon’s Pearl